ISUgenomics/bioinformatics-workbook/Appendix/Unix/slurm-basics.md

 ## <span style="color:Blue">sinfo</span>

-Sometimes it can be difficult to get a node and you end up in the queue for a long time or you just want to test a script out before you submit and walk away to make sure that it will run well.
+Sometimes it can be difficult to get a node and you end up in the SLURM queue for a long time or you just want to test a script out before you submit and walk away to make sure that it will run well.
 The easiest way to find out what nodes are available is to use the <span style="color:Blue">sinfo</span> command.

 ```bash
 $ sinfo